 The retargeting email drip campaign is intended for pre-existing email subscribers of the marketing platform, Litmus.
 It includes a call to action to reserve a spot for an upcoming seminar.
 Also, it includes free ebook attachments that provide valuable information for those looking to optimize the software for their own business use.

 This would apply mainly to the tech industry, where sales reps often provide product demos to prospects and leads.
-But if you offer any product that can be demonstrated live, this type of drip campaign would work for you, too.
+But if you offer any product that can be demonstrated live, this drip campaign would also work for you.

-After a demo, it’s important to re-emphasize the value of your product and bring in success stories from other companies.
+After a demo, it’s important to re-emphasize your product's value and bring success stories from other companies.
 You can also send guides on how to get higher-ups to buy in.